 3.13.4 Sick Leave Due to Family Emergency and Bereavement Leave Each full-time faculty member shall be provided up to ten class days of absence, per academic year, for an illness, injury, or death of a spouse, child, or parent.
 In addition, the University complies with the federal Family and Medical Leave Act (FMLA) in providing leave with or without pay to eligible employees for situations defined in that Act.
 Faculty should contact the Benefits Administrator in the Office of Human Resources for additional information regarding FMLA provisions that may apply in cases of leave needed for family emergency or bereavement.

 3.13.5 Sabbatical Leave Sabbatical leaves of either one semester with full pay and full benefits or one academic year with half pay and full benefits are available for tenured full-time teaching faculty members.
-Those applying for sabbatical leave must have completed, by the time of the leave, six years of full-time teaching at the University or six years of full-time teaching after the completion of a previous sabbatical leave.
+Those applying for sabbatical leave must have completed, by the time of the leave, six years of full-time teaching at the University (and be tenured) or six years of full-time teaching after the completion of a previous sabbatical leave.
 Approval of a sabbatical carries with it relief from the requirement to perform other duties for one semester or for one academic year (depending on the length of the sabbatical term approved).
-Faculty members granted leave will be obligated to continue employment at the University for at least one year after the leave or to repay the full amount of the sabbatical support received.
+Faculty members granted leave will be obligated to continue employment at the University for at least one full academic year after the leave or to repay the full amount of the sabbatical support received.